Treatment Precautions Background

 Dietary Habits and Nutritional Management

-• Supplements: You may take them.
-Vitamin D, in particular, is often reported as deficient in patients with ulcerative colitis and Crohn's disease, so it is recommended to take it.
+• Nutritional Supplements: You may take them.
+In particular, vitamin D deficiency is frequently reported in patients with ulcerative colitis and Crohn's disease, so it is good to make sure you take it.

 • Probiotics: It is recommended to take 2 or more different types of probiotic products.
-It is better to take products in capsules rather than powder.
-Sometimes probiotic formulations can cause diarrhea, so if you experience diarrhea after taking a specific probiotic, try changing the product.
+It is better to take products in capsules than powdered ones.
+Sometimes probiotic products can cause diarrhea, so if you experience diarrhea after taking a specific probiotic, try changing the product.

 • Chew slowly: Always chew thoroughly and do not eat in a hurry.

-• Meat consumption: If you have no allergies, there is no problem with consuming meat.
-However, it is better to avoid processed meats like ham and sausages, and avoid eating fried meat.
-Even if you don't have meat allergies, eating meat with too much fat can cause diarrhea.
+• Meat consumption: There is no problem with meat consumption if there is no allergy.
+However, it is better to avoid processed meats such as ham and sausages, and avoid eating fried meat.
+Even if there is no allergy to meat, eating meat that is too fatty can cause diarrhea.
 Boiled meat is the safest.

-• Beware of fats: Avoid fried foods, trans fats, and foods high in saturated fats.
+• Be careful with fat: Try to avoid fried foods, trans fats, and foods high in saturated fats.

 • Vegetable consumption: It is good to eat plenty of vegetables.
-The fiber in vegetables serves as food for good bacteria in the gut, improving the intestinal environment.
-However, avoid eating them raw (salads) and it is better to lightly steam or blanch them.
+The fiber in vegetables serves as food for beneficial gut bacteria and improves the gut environment.
+However, do not eat them raw (salads); it is better to steam or blanch them slightly.

-• Hydration: It is better to drink water than other beverages.
-While recommended amounts vary by weight, it is recommended to drink at least 1L per day.
+• Hydration: It is better to drink water than beverages.
+Recommended amounts vary by body weight, but it is recommended to drink at least 1L or more per day.

 • No Milk: Many Koreans and Asians have lactose intolerance.
-Therefore, do not drink milk.
+Therefore, avoid drinking milk.

-• Other diseases: Symptoms will worsen if you catch other illnesses such as colds.
-If you have ulcerative colitis or Crohn's disease and catch additional illnesses, symptoms will worsen, so be careful to prevent infections.
+• Be careful of other illnesses: Symptoms worsen if you contract other illnesses such as a cold.
+If you have ulcerative colitis or Crohn's disease and contract an additional illness, symptoms worsen, so be careful to prevent infection.

-• Endoscopy: It is recommended not to undergo endoscopy during treatment.
-Endoscopy is an invasive procedure, and depending on the skill of the practitioner, it can cause scratches on the intestinal wall or, in severe cases, perforation, worsening inflammation.
-It is essential when treatment ends, but do not do it too often.
+• Endoscopy: It is best not to undergo endoscopy during treatment.
+Endoscopy is an invasive procedure, and depending on the skill of the examiner, it can scratch the intestinal wall or, in severe cases, cause perforation and worsen inflammation.
+It is essential when treatment is completed, but do not do it too often.

 • Aerobic exercise: Aerobic exercise suitable for your physical strength is recommended.
-It is better to do it lightly without overexertion.
+It is good to do light exercise without overexerting yourself.

-• Cleanliness of the anal area: Always keep the anal area clean.
-Do not just finish with toilet paper; it is better to clean thoroughly using a showerhead, bidet, or wet wipes.
+• Anal hygiene: Always keep the anal area clean.
+Don't just wipe with toilet paper; it is better to use a shower, bidet, or wet wipes to clean thoroughly.

-• Anal itching: Occasionally, the area around the anus may itch; sometimes fungal infection is the cause.
-You may need to use antifungals, so if it itches, be sure to consult medical staff.
+• Anal itching: Occasionally, if there is itching around the anus, it may be caused by a fungal infection.
+Antifungal medication may be required, so if you experience itching, be sure to consult medical staff.

 Inquiry AI